You-Gao/Blog/_work/2025-05-31-centerdiv.md

 - {position: absolute} tells the browser to always display a browser element at a fixed location.
 - {top:50%; left:50%;} moves the element to the center-middle of the browser.
-- {transform: translate(50%, 50%)} finishes this off by moving the element itself by it's own bounds to "*truly*" center itself.
+- {transform: translate(50%, 50%)} finishes this off by moving the element itself by its own bounds to "*truly*" center itself.

 ## 'display: flex' + 'justify-content' + 'width: 100%'